 First of all, he tells us that there was no room in the guestchamber for Joseph and pregnant Mary.
 He also tells us that Mary laid Jesus in a manger to sleep after he was born.
 This basically leaves three options.

 Option #1: Jesus was born in a cave that functioned as a sheepfold.

 On the border of where the fields meet the wilderness, there are caves that served as natural sheepfolds sheltering both the flock and the shepherds from wolves, thieves, and the elements.
 Inside the cave, there is a small enclosure sectioned off by a short wall.
 This enclosure would have been where the shepherds slept and kept their belongings.
 Inside the enclosure a manger or stone watering trough was kept so the flock wouldn’t have to leave the cave to drink.
 Mangers weren’t used for food, they were used for water.
 Shepherds didn’t bring the food to the flock, they took the flock to the food.
 Because of their usefulness, these caves have been used for this purpose since before the Israelites arrived in the Promised Land.
 It makes sense why David eluded Saul for so long by hiding in caves.
 He knew them all like the back of his hand from when he was shepherding his father’s sheep.

 The smell of one of these caves is overpowering.
 There is six inches or more of soot on the ceiling from thousands upon thousands of shepherd’s fires.
 The floor is essentially several feet of packed and trampled manure from the thousands of sheep over thousands of years.
 (Check out this exploration of Samson’s cave from the Book of Judges).

-And in this place, imagine an eighth grade girl, Mary, laying on a sheepskin inside this small enclosure, inside a cave giving birth…maybe with a midwife, maybe with just Joseph…
+And in this place, imagine a high school girl, Mary, laying on a sheepskin inside this small enclosure, inside a cave giving birth…maybe with a midwife, maybe with just Joseph…

 This is where Jesus was born.